dipakthakur1108/text-extractor/README.md

 # text-extractor
-This is a simple app for extracting text from an image using Azure computer vision ocr.
+This is a simple app for extracting text from an image using Azure Computer Vision OCR.

 Input requirements: